Content

-The South African company Leatt has long focused on the development of neck braces and then gradually expanded its range.
+The South African company Leatt has long focused on developing neck braces and then gradually expanded its range.
 Over time, protectors, helmets, entire clothing lines, and goggles were added.
-It was only a matter of time before Leatt launched its own shoe line.
+It was only a matter of time before Leatt also launched its own shoe line.
 In March 2020, the DBX flat pedal and clipless pedal shoes were introduced.
 Reason enough to take a closer look at one model.
-We examined the DBX 3.0 flat pedal shoe.
+We took a closer look at the DBX 3.0 flat pedal shoe.
 Here you will find our assessment.

 General information about the Leatt DBX flat pedal shoe

-The brand new Leatt DBX 3.0 flat pedal shoe is fundamentally designed to provide its rider with a perfect combination of comfort and safety while enabling an optimal connection between pedal and shoe.
-The model has been in use for several years now and is therefore well-tested.
+The brand new Leatt DBX 3.0 flat pedal shoe should generally provide its rider with a perfect combination of comfort and safety while enabling an optimal connection between pedal and shoe.
+The model has now been in use for several years and has been extensively tested accordingly.
 But if you want to buy a pair of MTB shoes, our test report is a good decision-making aid both then and now.
 The shoe is designed for enduro and downhill use and must therefore be robust.

 The Leatt DBX MTB shoe does not impress with a spectacular Look, but with excellent wearing comfort and performance.